doiftrue/wordpress-composer-repo/README.md

 ### Option 1: Install Full WP into the root dir

+> [!WARNING]
-**WARNING:** Do not use `composer/installers` for the full WP files instalation.
+> Do not use `composer/installers` for the full WP files instalation.
+Instead, utilize a custom command for `post-autoload-dump` event to copy the required files.
 This is because, during a future update, composer will overwrite all files in your project.
-Instead, utilize a custom `post-autoload-dump` script to copy the required files to the designated directory.

 ```json
 {